-Chapter 2: Parliamentary Scrutiny of the Common Security and Defence Policy assistance clause enshrined in the Treaty of Lisbon (Article 42.7 of the Treaty on European Union), these Member States considered that a next phase in CSDP had begun, ending the historic role of the WEU.
+Chapter 2.
+Parliamentary Scrutiny of the Common Security and Defence Policy (henceforth "CSDP")

+On 31 March 2010, ten Member States6 of the Western European Union (henceforth "WEU") agreed to initiate procedures to terminate the modified Treaty of Brussels.
+Citing the mutual assistance clause enshrined in the Treaty of Lisbon (Article 42.77 of the Treaty on European Union), these Member States considered that a next phase in CSDP had begun, ending the historic role of the WEU.